-- 4.3.3.3.1 The range user shall coordinate with the WFF Safety Office to establish flight safety criteria.
-These include: - (A) Flight limits such as impact limits, vehicle attitude, heading, time of flight, and position.
-These limits may be implemented as launch criteria and/or flight requirements. - (B) Surface, ballistic, and other wind limits based on vehicle wind sensitivity. - (C) Effective launch azimuth and elevation settings such that planned impact occurs within approved operating areas - 4.3.3.3.2 The range user or vehicle program shall coordinate with the WFF Safety Office to establish FTS termination criteria during vehicle flight.
-At a minimum, these criteria shall address the following: - (A) Valid data show the vehicle violating a flight termination boundary, unless other documented mitigations are in effect. - (B) Vehicle performance or location is unknown, the vehicle is capable of violating a flight termination boundary, and terminating flight would mitigate the risk. - (C) Orbital launch vehicles not capable of achieving a minimally acceptable orbit (approximately 70 nm perigee).
+4.3.3.3.1 The range user shall coordinate with the WFF Safety Office to establish flight safety criteria.
+These include:

+(A) Flight limits such as impact limits, vehicle attitude, heading, time of flight, and position.
+These limits may be implemented as launch criteria and/or flight requirements.

+(B) Surface, ballistic, and other wind limits based on vehicle wind sensitivity.

+(C) Effective launch azimuth and elevation settings such that planned impact occurs within approved operating areas

+4.3.3.3.2 The range user or vehicle program shall coordinate with the WFF Safety Office to establish FTS termination criteria during vehicle flight.
+At a minimum, this criteria shall address the following:

-Check the GSFC Technical Standards Program website at http://standards.gsfc.nasa.gov or contact the Executive Secretary for the GSFC Technical Standards Program to verify correct version prior to use.
+(A) Valid data shows the vehicle violating a flight termination boundary, unless other documented mitigations are in effect.

+(B) Vehicle performance or location is unknown, the vehicle is capable of violating a flight termination boundary, and terminating flight would mitigate the risk.

+(C) Orbital launch vehicles not capable of achieving a minimally acceptable orbit (approximately 70 nm perigee).

-- (D) Gross trajectory deviation or obvious erratic flight rendering the vehicle uncontrollable. - (E) Other mission specific conditions as defined by the WFF Safety Office. - 4.3.3.3.3 For vehicles flown with a FTS, the range (or range user) shall ensure at least two independent and adequate tracking sources are operational to track the vehicle and all vehicle components from launch through the end of range safety responsibility.
+(D) Gross trajectory deviation or obvious erratic flight rendering the vehicle uncontrollable.

+(E) Other mission specific conditions as defined by the WFF Safety Office.

+4.3.3.3.3 For vehicles flown with a FTS, the range (or range user) shall ensure at least two independent and adequate tracking sources are operational to track the vehicle and all vehicle components from launch through the end of range safety responsibility.